grigsby9/Fraction-Add/README.md

 # Fraction-Add

-This project aims to write a program that prompts for two fractions, adds them, and displays the sum with the lowest common denominator.
+This project aims to provide a program that prompts for two fractions, adds them, and displays the sum with the lowest common denominator.

 ## Initial Objective